ufal/npfl139/tasks/memory_game.md

 In this exercise we explore a partially observable environment.
-Consider a one-player variant of a memory game (pexeso), where a player repeatedly flip cards.
-If the player flips two cards with the same symbol in succession, the cards are removed and the player recieves a reward of +2.
-Otherwise the player recieves a reward of -1.
+Consider a one-player variant of a memory game (pexeso), where a player repeatedly flips cards.
+If the player flips two cards with the same symbol in succession, the cards are removed and the player receives a reward of +2.
+Otherwise the player receives a reward of -1.
 An episode ends when all cards are removed.
 Note that it is valid to try to flip an already removed card.

 Let there be $N$ cards in the environment, $N$ being even.
 There are $N+1$